 The phrase “how to contour” is searched over 30,000 times monthly.
 Let’s establish that as much as we love Keeping Up With The Kardashians, Kim didn’t invent contour.
-The internet-breaker can be credited for bringing contour back but she didn’t invent the game-changing trend.
+Sure, internet-breaker can be credited for bringing contour back–but she didn’t invent the game-changing trend.

 The concept of contour dates back to the 1500s when actors used chalk and soot to define their faces on stage.
-Lucky for us, times have changed and there are tons of contour products on the market now that are easier to use contour products now and even better Beautyblenders exist so a perfectly chiseled face is foolproof.
+Luckily for us, times have changed and there are tons of contour products on the market now that are easier to use.
+Even better, beautyblenders exist!
+So a perfectly chiseled face is foolproof.
 Here's our step-by-step process on how to contour your face.

 The key is to blend, blend, blend.
-Work the large side of a damp blender to seamlessly diffuse the contour.
-Bounce in a slightly upward direction everywhere besides your jawline where you’ll blend down into your neck.
+Work the large side of a damp beautyblender to seamlessly diffuse the contour.
+Bounce in a slightly upward direction everywhere besides your jawline, where you’ll blend down into your neck.

 While contour chisels, highlighter helps illuminate.
 There are lots of different formulas to play with, from powders to creams as well as different shades.
 It’s key to find a formula that fits your needs (like if you have oily skin, a powder highlighter might be your best bet over a cream).
-Even more importantly, find a hue that’s flattering to your skin tone, using the wrong shade can wash you out or make you look ashy.
+Even more importantly, the goal is to find a hue that’s flattering to your skin tone.
+Using the wrong shade can wash you out or make you look ashy.

-Our new highlighter, Glass Glow Shinelighter, takes out the guesswork since the clear base can work on all skin tone.
+Our new highlighter, Glass Glow Shinelighter, takes out the guesswork since the clear base can work on all skin tones.
 The glossy gel has a non-sticky high shine finish which can be layered from subtle radiance to major glossy drama.
-Apply to the high points of your face, like the tops of the cheekbones and cupid’s bow with the pointed end of the Beautyblender® .
+Apply to the high points of your face, like the tops of the cheekbones and cupid’s bow with the pointed end of your beautyblender.
 Be strategic about highlighter placement; we’re talking more Kate Moss and less Tin Man.
-Place highlighter on your features that you want to stand out.
-These areas are surrounded by contour, so the combination creates perfect dimensions–giving you angles–á la the point of contour.
+Place the highlighter on your features that you want to stand out.
+These areas are surrounded by contour, so the combination creates perfect dimensions–giving you angles–á la the point of contouring.

-Whether you opt for the stereotypical Cali glow or just want the added layer of depth, bronzer is definitely a makeup bag MVP.
+Whether you opt for the beloved Cali glow or just want an added layer of depth, bronzer is definitely a makeup bag MVP.
 Dust bronzer over the general areas that you focused on with contour.

 Finish your look with a touch of blush to bring the rosy warmth back into your face–you know, the perfect balance between slightly embarrassed and slightly sunburnt.
 Finish up your routine with a spritz of setting spray and hit the town.